SeanCCarter/Softdes_Game/README.txt

 Project Overview:
 	For our project, we created a top-down version of Minecraft/Terraria (albeit with substantially limited features, when compared to those of the actual games themselves).
 This game creates a procedurally generated world, in which the player may move - walking around, harvesting blocks and (re-)placing them elsewhere.
+	This version of the game differs in several point from the in-class demo, which was the last commit.
+This one has an inventory.

 	Please note: game_drafting.py does NOT code for the current game.
 It was our prototype, so that you can examine the development of the game.
 The game itself is encoded in the following files:
 		Orthogonal_Terraria.py